Hong Kong: Weather Overview

 Hong Kong is one of the most important financial hubs in the world.
-Images of intense urbanization and overcrowding spring to mind when Hong Kong is mentioned and in the cities they match reality.
-There has been a huge push to preserve the environment as Hong Kong is suffering from horrendous pollution; about 80% of the city's smog starts form parts of the Pearl River Delta.
+Images of intense urbanization and overcrowding spring to mind when Hong Kong is mentioned and in the cities, they match reality.
+There has been a huge push to preserve the environment like Hong Kong is suffering from horrendous pollution; about 80% of the city's smog starts form parts of the Pearl River Delta.

 Hong Kong city in the sunset.